EriN-B/EriN-B/README.md

-# :v: Welcome on my Github
+# :v: Welcome to my Github

 ## :link: You can find me elsewhere under the following links